 How to Visit the Vessel: Hours of Operation & Ticket Options

-Get updated hours before your visit and make your reservations online on the official website.
-This is also the best place to get details on when the Vessel will reopen.
+Get updated hours before your visit and purchase your tickets on the official website.

 Photos of the Vessel